Elias-Ebi/speiseplan-newtec/README.md

 ### PgAdmin-Configuration
 *These steps might have to be repeated when stopping and starting containers.
 This is a dev-setup and will be solved differently in the final release!*
-- In the demo-build you can login using the default credentials for pgadmin in the docker-compose.yml
+- In the demo-build you can log in using the default credentials for pgadmin in the docker-compose.yml
 - Add a new server:
   - In the General-Tab, choose a name to your liking
   - In the Connection Tab, you have to add the ip-address of the postgresql-docker container.
 To obtain it, open a terminal and enter `docker inspect database`.
 The last 'IPAddress' value in the response is the correct Host name/address.